Face equality

 Face equality is a social movement that seeks to normalize and de-stigmatize facial disfigurement (FD), and, by extent, lessen prejudice towards individuals with facial disfigurements.
 The term and corresponding movement was founded in 2008 by UK-based charity Changing Faces.

+Awareness dates

 Face Equality Week, which Changing Faces also launched, is held annually in May.
 Themes for the week have included "Stop the Stare" (2022), and "We Will Not Hide" (2023).
+Face Equality Week was recognized by South Carolina In 2024.

 The Sunshine Social Welfare Foundation in Taiwan also holds a Facial Equality Day in May.